MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex3_SharePoint_Permission_Alert.md

-# Learning Path 6 - Lab 6 - Exercise 3 - Implement SharePoint Permission Alert
+# Learning Path 6 - Lab 6 - Exercise 3 - Implement a SharePoint Permission Alert

 In this exercise you will configure and test an alert that notifies Lynne Robbins when a user is added as a site collection administrator for a SharePoint site collection.

-### Task 1 – Create a SharePoint Permissions Alert
+### Task 1 – Create a SharePoint Permission Alert

 1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.